jpmallette/appleStoreScraper/README.md

 STEP 1 : SOURCE FILES AND CHANGE DIRECTORY

-Before extracting, I strongly recommand to source the mainFonction.R File.
-Don't forget to change the directories in the topAppChartsScraper.R!
+Before extracting, I strongly recommand to first change the setwd in mainFonction.R with the path where you have downloaded the repo and execute the mainFonction.R files

-* source("mainFonctions.R")
+* setwd("/Users/jpmallette/Downloads/appleStoreScraper-master 2/")

 STEP 2 : SCRAPE THE TOPAPPCHARTS WEBSITE with the topAppChartsScraper.R file.